The First Eagle

-The First Eagle is the thirteenth crime fiction novel in the Joe Leaphorn / Jim Chee Navajo Tribal Police series by Tony Hillerman, first published in 1998.
+The First Eagle is a crime novel by American writer Tony Hillerman, the thirteenth in the Joe Leaphorn/Jim Chee Navajo Tribal Police series, first published in 1998.

 Acting Lieutenant Jim Chee finds one of his officers nearly dead, with the perpetrator standing next to him in Yells Back Butte.
 Retired Lt.
 Joe Leaphorn searches for a missing Health Department vector control specialist, whose job involves tracing the fleas that carry the Black Plague, and the two cases intertwine before all is resolved.

 Plot summary

 Anderson Nez dies in the hospital of bubonic plague in a virulent new form.
 Dr Woody brought him in, and is now demanding details on everything that happened as Nez died in Northern Arizona Medical Center.
 The infected flea bit Nez the day before with a new strain of plague, at the end of June.

 At Yells Back Butte near Black Mesa, Acting Lieutenant Jim Chee finds Officer Kinsman nearly dead, bashed in the head.
 Robert Jano, a Hopi man, stands close by, with blood on him, and an eagle in a cage.
 Chee arrests Jano for murdering the police officer.
 Jano protests his innocence.
 Kinsman dies in the hospital.
 Jano is assigned an attorney from the Department of Justice, as the charge carries the death penalty.
 Attorney Janet Pete is back in Phoenix; she is given his case.
 She believes he is innocent.
 Mrs. Vanders hires Joe Leaphorn to find her niece, Catherine Pollard.
 She has not returned from her work as a vector control specialist, a flea catcher, nor left any word of her plans, since early July.
 Mrs. Vanders thinks graduate student Victor Hammer might be the problem.